Betty, la fea: la historia continúa: Production

 In April 2023, it was reported that RCN Televisión was developing a sequel to Yo soy Betty, la fea, with the series airing on Amazon Prime Video.
 The series was ordered on 6 July 2023, with Ana María Orozco and Jorge Enrique Abello reprising their roles.
 Filming began in August 2023.
 On 28 September 2023, the complete cast was confirmed.
 Filming of the first season concluded in December 2023.
 On 29 July 2024, Amazon Prime Video renewed the series for a second season.
 On 4 September 2025, Amazon Prime Video renewed the series for a third season.
+On 24 September 2026 Amazon Prime Video renewed the series for a fourth and final season.

 Release

 The series premiered on Amazon Prime Video on 19 July 2024.
 The second season premiered on 15 August 2025.
+The third season premiered on 28 August 2026.